Aurora Flight Sciences Orion

-The Orion is a Medium-altitude long-endurance unmanned aerial vehicle (UAV) developed by Aurora Flight Sciences.
+The Orion is a medium-altitude long-endurance unmanned aerial vehicle (UAV) developed by Aurora Flight Sciences, a subsidiary of the U.S. corporation Boeing.
+Only one was ever built and the U.S. Air Force decided against buying it.

 Development

-Work on the Orion began in 2006, when the U.S. Army funded it as a hydrogen-fuelled “high-altitude, long-loiter” (HALL) UAV.
+Work on the Orion began in 2006, when the U.S. Army funded it as a hydrogen-fuelled "high-altitude, long-loiter" (HALL) UAV.
 Originally, it was conceived as a single-engine, hydrogen-fueled, high-altitude unmanned aircraft intended to carry a 400 lb payload to 65,000 ft having a 7,000 lb gross weight; similar aircraft included the AeroVironment Global Observer and Boeing Phantom Eye.

-Aurora was selected by the Air Force Research Laboratory (AFRL) in 2007 for the Ultra Long Endurance study contract to look at fixed-wing alternatives to the Blue Devil 2 and Long Endurance Multi-Intelligence Vehicle (LEMV) surveillance airships then being explored (both ultimately cancelled) and push beyond the endurance limits of the MQ-1 Predator and RQ-4 Global Hawk; they submitted an unsolicited proposal to the AFRL for the Orion, powered by conventional engines, in 2008.
+Aurora Flight Sciences was selected by the Air Force Research Laboratory (AFRL) in 2007 for the Ultra Long Endurance study contract to look at fixed-wing alternatives to the Blue Devil 2 and Long Endurance Multi-Intelligence Vehicle (LEMV) surveillance airships then being explored (both ultimately cancelled) and push beyond the endurance limits of the MQ-1 Predator and RQ-4 Global Hawk; they submitted an unsolicited proposal to the AFRL for the Orion, powered by conventional engines, in 2008.

 The company won a joint-capability technology demonstration contract to build the Orion in 2009, which led to a contract for the Medium-Altitude Global Intelligence, surveillance, reconnaissance and Communications relay (Magic) joint concept technology demonstration (JCTD) in 2010.
 By then, the Orion had been redesigned to be a twin-engine, turbo-diesel-powered, medium-altitude UAV capable of flying for 120 hours at 20,000 ft with a 1,000 lb payload and an increased gross weight of 11,000 lb.
 The first demonstrator was rolled out on 22 November 2010, 88 days after the contract award.
 In 2011, the program was transferred to the Air Force's Big Safari office.